Law 15: One Repeal to Freedom

 Assuming a tyrannical government is what Scalia calls “public violence” in the phrase “(protecting oneself against) both public and private violence,” and that to defend against it is to defend against its army, can it be done by the militias as known from the statutes?

 The National Guard is “under the dual control of the state governments and the federal government”: If one of the two controllers is the tyrannical government, the National Guard cannot act as a defense against it unless it splits from the tyrannical controller.
 If the two controllers are together, the National Guard can do nothing.

 State Defense forces are under state control.
 They cannot defend against a tyrannical government if the state in question supports said government or is the tyrannical government.

-These are not militias but integral parts of the governments that the Constitution suspects of possible “public violence” and tyranny, and therefore the legislative acts are best described as maneuvers to empty out an important constitutional object.
+These are not militias but integral parts of the governments that the Constitution suspects of possible public violence and tyranny, and therefore the legislative acts are best described as maneuvers to empty out a major constitutional object.